MarkBramnik/rtest/README.md

 *  The client tool will render the result of test execution, like this test has been run locally and finished with the obtained result.

-*  Since the reports can be generated by spock as a part of the framework, they are stored on the server side, but can be requested by client after the test has actually been run.
+*  Since the reports can be generated by spock as a part of the framework, they are stored on the server side in some folder - this is really customizable, but can be requested by client after the test has actually been run.